Terms and conditions

 The Company shall provide the Client with performance reports in a form and at time intervals determined by the Company acting reasonably.

-If the Company fails to meet the Service Levels, then, subject to condition 6.4, the Client’s sole remedies shall be to require the Company: (a) to complete the performance of the Services as near as commercially reasonably possible to the applicable Service Level; and (b) to use commercially reasonable efforts to carry out such additional work as is necessary, without charge to the Client, to correct the Company’s failure.
+If the Company fails to meet the Service Levels, then, subject to conditions 6.1.4 and 6.4 and to any provisions of the relevant Service Agreement, the Client’s sole remedies shall be to require the Company: (a) to complete the performance of the Services as near as commercially reasonably possible to the applicable Service Level; and (b) to use commercially reasonable efforts to carry out such additional work as is necessary, without charge to the Client, to correct the Company’s failure.

 The Company shall not be in breach of the Contract nor have any liability to the Client for failing to attain a particular Service Level if such breach or failure is due to: